-Employee expense management solutions have realized similar evolutions.
+Employee expense management solutions have realised similar evolutions.
 The first “era” of expense management was receipts stapled to forms (which many companies still use).
-They were a pain for busy business travelers to create and equally cumbersome moving through the approval and reimbursement processes.
-The second era was the introduction of expense report software, which “automated” the paper process.
+They were a pain for busy business travellers to create and equally cumbersome moving through the approval and reimbursement processes.
+The second era was the introduction of expense claim software, which “automated” the paper process.
 It was easier to use both for expense submitters and approvers, and enabled the introductions of workflows, but provided few improvements in employee productivity.

 Further reading: Do You Know the True Cost of Sales?

-As forward-thinking organizations start to adopt expense management solutions less as a spend reduction solution and more as a spend optimization solution, we’ll witness a real impact in the way that finance teams view T&E budgets.
+As forward-thinking organisations start to adopt expense management solutions less as a spend reduction solution and more as a spend optimisation solution, we’ll witness a real impact in the way that finance teams view T&E budgets.

 This article first appeared in Business Travel News on January 31, 2018.